 Learn more about how the College determines if a pharmacy professional’s questionable conduct or behaviour is

 relevant to his or her suitability to practice pharmacy.
-The College posts charges and/or findings that are relevant to a member’s suitability to practise pharmacy or operate a pharmacy on the “Find a Pharmacy or Pharmacy Professional” section of the College website.
+The College posts charges and/or findings that are relevant to a registrant’s suitability to practise pharmacy or operate a pharmacy on the “Find a Pharmacy or Pharmacy Professional” section of the College website.

 If you require further clarification please contact email@example.com